-What skills and experience do I need to run a coffee shop?
+What skills and experience do I need to open a coffee shop?

 You don’t need any specific qualifications to run a coffee shop; however, courses that will improve core skills that are most suited to running a successful coffee shop would be worth strong consideration.
 For example: